 Saving your changes initiates a configuration plan change that restarts Kibana automatically for you.

-If a setting is not supported by Elastic Cloud, you will get an error message when you try to save.
+If a setting is not supported by Elasticsearch Service, you will get an error message when you try to save.

 - Mandatory.
 A description of the map being provided.

 - Mandatory.
 The location of the geojson file as provided by a webserver.